 For decades, investigative journalists have been exposing that illegal land grabbing from Indigenous peoples as a regular occurrence in West Papua, South and Central America, Africa and Asia.

 Indigenous people’s land is being forcibly (and often violently) taken from them by predatory palm oil companies.
 Major supermarket brands and also palm oil producers that are RSPO members are involved in this illegal land-grabbing.
-They face no repercussions or expulsion from the RSPO for doing this.

 The @RSPOtweets and #palmoil lobbyists have lied and denied the illegal #landgrabbing of forest from #indigenous owners for 17 years – by RSPO members. #palmoil #greenwashing #FreeWestPapua Boycott4WildlifeTweet

 Orangutan Land Trust, the PR arm of the palm oil industry, blatantly lies on behalf of the palm oil industry about about how indigenous people all over the world are having their land illegally taken from them by RSPO members, this includes the biggest retail brands in the world.

 What journalists, whistle-blowers and human rights defenders say:

 A 2021 Investigation by Global Witness found that palm oil companies in Papua New Guinea are alleged to have been involved in corruption, child labour, tax evasion, deforestation, worker deaths and paying police to assault villagers.

 The palm oil from these mills in Papua New Guinea is used by RSPO members Colgate-Palmolive, Kelloggs, General Mills, Nestle, Hersheys, Danone, PZ Cussons – finds its way into our weekly supermarket shop.

 Certified goods improve the price and income of sale for certified goods, but they do not advance equity, income or assets for workers